eosnetworkfoundation/grant-framework/applications/fundle.md

 ## Development Status

 We have just **released the private beta version of Fundle**!
 We have developed and finished the application and token bonding curve protocol.
 Everything is right now working and running on the Polygon blockchain with MetaMask and the application is already tested on usability and bugs with customers.
+We can schedule a meeting to show/give access to the private beta version!
 The IOS app is on its way.
 We are planning to launch the platform in the coming months!
 We are ready to launch, set to make a significant impact in the EOS ecosystem and beyond.

 ## Development Roadmap